DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc B - Welcome to Barovia.md

 >
 > * ***Undead Fortitude (1/day).*** If damage reduces the zombie to 0 hit points, the zombie drops to 1 hit point instead.
 The zombie can’t use this ability if the damage is radiant or from a critical hit, or if the damage taken is 15 or more.

+>[!combat]- **Balancing the Siege**
+>Due to the wave mechanic, this combat encounter is a series of two consecutive mild combat encounters and a third bloody combat encounter against a party of five 3rd-level players, a CR 0 ally (Bildrath), and a CR 5 ally (Parriwimple), the first of which will consume approximately 15% of their total maximum hit points, the second of which will consume approximately 17% of their total maximum hit points, and the third of which will consume approximately 34% of their maximum hit points (for a total of 66% of their maximum hit points).
+For parties of smaller or larger sizes, modify the encounter as follows:
+>* **Three Players**.
+Reduce the number of zombies in the first wave to 5.
+Remove the zombies in the second wave.
+Replace the wight in the third wave with a ghoul.
+>* **Four Players**.
+Reduce the number of zombies in the first wave to five.
+Reduce the number of zombies in the second wave to one.
+Replace the wight in the third wave with three zombies.
+>* **Six Players**.
+Increase the number of zombies in the first wave to seven.
+Increase the number of zombies in the second wave to three.
+Add one zombie to the third wave.

 ***The First Wave.*** Not long after darkness falls, six **zombies** emerge from the darkness and approach the barricade.
 Read:

 <div class="description">
 <p>Six figures shamble toward the barricade, the whites of their eyes glinting in the torchlight.
 Their low, guttural moans echo through the night, their rotting arms outstretched toward you.</p>
 </div>

-In combat, the zombies focus their attacks on the barricade, attempting to batter it down with their ***slam** attacks.
+In combat, the zombies focus their attacks on the barricade, attempting to batter it down with their **slam** attacks.
 Once the zombies have broken a hole in the barricade, they attempt to flood through it, attacking any defenders who stand in their way.

 ***The Second Wave.*** At the beginning of the third round of combat after the first wave arrives, two additional **zombies** emerge from the darkness, joined by two **ghouls**.
 Read: